 You can control the quality of the matches that memoQ inserts.

 memoQ can automatically confirm and lock the segments that were successfully pre-translated.

 In addition, memoQ can save the version of a document before pre-translation starts, so you can check what happened during pre-translation, and return to the previous version if necessary.

 After pre-translation, memoQ runs an analysis on the documents, so you can see how much of the text was filled in, and what the quality of the matches was.

-Caution: You may not be able to pre-translate a document in an online project while memoQ TMS is running an automated task on the same project.
+Caution: You may not be able to pre-translate a document in an online project while memoQ server is running an automated task on the same project.
 In this case, you will receive a message telling you to wait a few minutes.
-This is not an error: you can continue with pre-translation a little later.
+This is not an error: you can continue with pre-translation in a few minutes.

 How to get here